jbeach1950/log-analysis-system-docs/README.md

   Present using the same full-detail format.
 While these sessions are of secondary analytical priority, pattern recognition requires complete session visibility.
 This format may be adjusted in future revisions based on volume considerations.

-## Volume Scaling & Manageability: In high-traffic scenarios where the number of human sessions exceeds the practical limits of a single AI response or manual review, the user may explicitly instruct the AI to apply a "Summary by Exception" rule or a specific filter (e.g., "only sessions with 5+ requests" or "only sessions with non-sitemap hits").
+**Volume Scaling & Manageability**: In high-traffic scenarios where the number of human sessions exceeds the practical limits of a single AI response or manual review, the user may explicitly instruct the AI to apply a "Summary by Exception" rule or a specific filter (e.g., "only sessions with 5+ requests" or "only sessions with non-sitemap hits").
 This allows the user to maintain a manageable set of high-priority human sessions for deeper analysis without sacrificing the integrity of the overall traffic counts.

 ## Core Deliverable Components: